 NICE based its preliminary decision on data that failed to show that the venetoclax-rituximab combination performed better than ibrutinib, a standard CLL treatment.
 The agency also said that inconsistencies in AbbVie’s economic models prevented the creation of a plausible cost-effectiveness estimate for venetoclax, currently listed at £4,789.47, or about $6,100, for a 12-tablet pack.

-The comment period for the draft guidelines will extend into mid-November, and the appraisal committee will meet at the end of the month for a final recommendation.
+The appraisal committee will meet at the end of the month for a final recommendation.
 The manufacturers will likely seek to win approval by lowering the drugs’ costs and providing new evidence for the treatment’s cost-effectiveness.

 The combination was approved to treat CLL the by U.S. Food and Drug Administration in July, venetoclax’s second indication for the disease in the U.S.